 - Medicine called naloxone (Evzio, Narcan) to block the effect of the opioid on the central nervous system

 - Other medicines as needed

-Since the effect of the narcotic antagonist is often short-lived, the health care team will monitor the patient for 4 to 6 hours in the emergency department.
-The optimal observation time after opioid intoxication has not been defined for most opioids.
-Those with moderate to severe intoxications will likely be admitted to the hospital for 24 to 48 hours.
+Since the effect of the naloxone is often short, the health care team will monitor the patient for 4 to 6 hours in the emergency department.
+People with moderate to severe intoxications will likely be admitted to the hospital for 24 to 48 hours.

-A psychiatric evaluation is needed if the person shows suicidal tendencies.
+A mental health evaluation is needed if the person is suicidal.

 Many factors determine the short- and long-term outcome after opioid intoxication.
 Some of these are:

 - The degree of poisoning, for example, if the person stopped breathing, and for how long